mrstayk/Direct3D11App/README.md

 # ReadMe
-This Project contains code and files that come from different sources and are not owned by me.
+This project contains some code and files that are not written or owned by me.